 When left untreated, depression can have severe consequences.
 It increases the chance of risky behavior with potentially dangerous consequences such as drug or alcohol addiction.

-It could cause problems at the work-place, and make it difficult to overcome this serious illness.
+It could cause problems at the work-place, and make it difficult to overcome this severe illness.

 How can I use my DNA raw data to know more about my predisposition to depression?